-To better define YouTube bumper ads, they can be explained as short video advertisements that are designed to reach even more customers and increase awareness for your represented brand.
-This is done best with a memorable, informative message that is also brief.
+YouTube bumper ads are short video advertisements designed to reach customers and increase awareness for a brand.
+They are usually a brief message that is memorable and informative.

-The video also only runs for six seconds, and it can’t be skipped by the viewer on the platform.
-They even have the ability to run on their own as a campaign, which is great for those who might be increasing awareness for their target market.
+The video also only runs for six seconds, and it can’t be skipped by the viewer.
+These can be run on their own as a campaign, which is ideal for marketers who are increasing awareness for their target market.

-Now, what about the cost?
-What’s great about the cost of this advertisement is that advertisers are only going to pay for the impression rate (CPM 1,000 impressions) instead of one set rate.
-This is perfect for those who truly want to see where their money is being invested versus wasted.
+The good part about the cost of bumper ads is that advertisers only pay for the impression rate (CPM 1,000 impressions) instead of one set rate.
+This is perfect for those who truly want to see their money isn’t being wasted.

 This is How YouTube Bumper Ads Work

 There are key pieces that involve the bumper ad method.
-Take a look at the following to see what exact details go into making a bumper ad truly work for you and the brand that’s represented.
+Take a look at the following to see what exact details go into making a bumper ad truly work for you and your brand.

-- When the bumper ad is viewed, it won’t increment the view count for YouTube.
+- Bumper ads won’t increment the view count for YouTube.

-- Videos must be seconds or shorter.
-If it’s longer then it’s considered to be in a different category for video ads.
+- Videos must be a few seconds or shorter.
+Longer videos are placed in a different category.

-Before really beginning on the bumper ads, make sure to familiarize yourself with all of the different video campaigns to ensure that this will truly be a good fit for you.
+Make sure to familiarize yourself with the different video campaigns to ensure they’re a good fit before starting your campaign.
 The video must also be hosted on YouTube.

 What Are the Best Practices?

-Keep the Focus to Only One Objective: If the ad were to be longer, then you could set up a whole story scenario.
-With this type of ad, that is not the case.
-Make sure to be short and concise and only make one objective be a solid focus.
-Otherwise, the message will only be cut down and diminished with too much given to your viewer in a short time frame.
+Keep the Focus to One Objective: If the ads are longer, you could set up a whole story scenario, but not with bumper ads.
+Be concise and make one objective a solid focus, so the message might be diminished with too much information in a short time.

 Make it Simple: Make sure to not overwhelm the viewer with too many visuals or too much text across the screen.
-By keeping it to a minimum, it will create a much bigger statement and a better understanding.
+Keeping the ads simple creates a much bigger statement and more understanding.

 Be Striking in the First Moment: Grab the viewer’s attention instantly.
-We now live in a world where the attention span is shorter than ever before.
-Whether it’s an eye-opening visual or a super funny moment, get your viewer to watch all the way through to the end.
-Have them remember it for long after the fact.
+We live in a world where the attention span is shorter than ever before.
+Whether it’s an eye-opening visual or a funny moment, get your viewer to watch all the way through to the end, and have them remember it for long after the fact.

 What’s the Key Benefit?

 Well, they’re proven to work!
-So many consumers are known for turning a blind eye to most advertisements.
-Bumper ads, on the other hand, are so short and direct that the consumer is left with the little option to cancel out of it.
-This means more engagement among more viewers.
-Therefore, there will be more conversions for your brand as a result.
-Now that’s a win for sure.
+So many consumers turn a blind eye to most advertisements.
+Bumper ads, on the other hand, are short and direct, so the consumer has less incentive to cancel out of it.
+This means more engagement among more viewers, resulting in more conversions for your brand.

 Our Final Thoughts

-Bumper ads are certainly short, but they’re also quite mighty.
-With so many different key pieces it uses and the benefits they help reap, we find it to be a great addition to your online campaigns.
-It’s simple, and yet it’s the advertisement that will truly get viewers to click on the website, pick up the phone and go to the store.
+Bumper ads are certainly short, but they can be quite effective.
+With so many different key pieces and benefits, we find it a great addition to online campaigns.
+They are simple, but it’s these advertisements that convince viewers to click websites, pick up phones, or go to the store.

-What are your final thoughts on the use of a digital bumper ad?
-Let us know if you’ve used this method in your campaigns or if you plan to in the near future.
-With so many success stories from other brands, why not give it a shot?
+What are your final thoughts on digital bumper ads?
+Let us know if you’ve used this method in your campaigns, or if you plan to in the near future.
+With so many success stories from other brands, why not give it a shot